Gloria Ferrer Caves & Vineyards: History

 Gloria Ferrer was founded in 1982 by the Ferrer family as their primary venture into California winemaking.
 Owners of Freixenet S.A., one of the primarily Cava producers in Spain, they fulfilled the family's lifelong dream of producing wine in the United States.
 Purchasing 156 acres of cattle ranch land, an additional 100 acres was acquired and production began.
 The winery was named after José Ferrer's wife, Gloria.
-The couple continue to run the winery together to this day.

 They began producing in 1986 and while primarily founded as a sparkling wine making venue, in the early 1990s they began producing still wine.
 Upon this decision, red wine producing facilities were built and the wine caves were expanded for storage of both types of production.

 Gloria Ferrer's wine making mission is: To capture the full expression of the distinctive Carneros terroir in wines made to pair perfectly with food.

 Wine production

-Gloria Ferrer's head winemaker is Bob Iantosca and the vineyard manager is Mike Crumly.
-Iantosca, who joined Gloria Ferrer in 1984 has created more award-winning California wines than any other winemaker.
+Gloria Ferrer's head winemaker is Kyle Altomare and the vineyard manager is Brad Kurtz.

 Gloria Ferrer owns 335 acres of estate owned vineyards and also works with other grape growers throughout the region to make their wines.
 They own two vineyards: Home Ranch Estate Vineyards, which is 207 acres of Chardonnay and Pinot noir grapes, and Circle Bar Ranch, 128 acres of Pinot noir and Chardonnay.
 Their grapes are hand picked, in the early morning hours, during harvest season.

-Well known for their grape clone studies, Iantosca and Crumly started experimenting in 1988.
+Well known for their grape clone studies, the Gloria Ferrer team started experimenting in 1988.
 Working with UC Davis they started three clonal tests on the two varietals and have since studied over 40 Pinot noir and Chardonnay clones to date.
 Each clone is tested for vegetation, vine balance, acidity, harvest time, and proper environment.

 Sustainability is a strong part of the wine making process as well.
 Legume cover crops are planted in the vineyard to convert nitrogen for the vine use, as well as serving as homes for beneficial insects.
 Other examples include: the winery pomace is composted with local farm animal manure that is spread into the vineyards in the spring, wastewater from wine production is recycled back into the vineyards and native plants are the primary plantings throughout the vineyards and winery.

 Sparkling wine

 The wineries sparkling wines are made from a blend of Chardonnay and Pinot noir grapes, which are created by the traditional méthode champenoise.

-Gloria Ferrer's Royal Cuvee is made from 60% Pinot noir and 40% Chardonnay it incorporates strawberry, raspberry, apple and lemon.
+Gloria Ferrer's Royal Cuvee is made from 67% Pinot noir and 33% Chardonnay it incorporates strawberry, raspberry, apple and lemon.
 Its name is a tribute to the King of Spain.